Musgrove gets 1st win since no-hitter, Padres beat Cardinals - WTMJ

 Musgrove (3-4) had lost four decisions in five starts since pitching the first no-hitter in Padres history at Texas.
 He held the Cardinals to one run and five hits while striking out five and walking four.

-“It wasn’t the prettiest tonight but I feel like I did a good job of keeping us in the game,” Musgrove said.

-Mark Melancon worked the ninth for his major league-leading 13th save in as many chances.
-He allowed Nolan Arenado’s solo homer with two outs, his seventh.
+Mark Melancon worked the ninth for his major league-leading 13th save in as many chances, allowing Nolan Arenado’s solo homer with two outs, his seventh.

 San Diego had only four hits but drew 12 walks against five Cardinals pitchers.